 What does the US National Parks Pass cover?

-The America the Beautiful US National Parks Pass covers you for a year, and lets a vehicle and up to four adults over 16 into each park for free (children 15 and under are free anyway).
-Where the park charges a per person rather than a per vehicle fee it will cover up to four people.
-However it doesn’t include extras like tours or camping and RV pitches.
+The America the Beautiful US National Parks Pass is valid for a year, and lets a vehicle and up to four adults over 16 into each park for free (children 15 and under are free anyway).
+Where the park charges a fee per person rather than per vehicle, the pass normally covers up to four people.
+However it doesn’t include extras like tours or camping/RV pitches.